All the cozy, wintry vibes — minus the booze.

 The winter season ushers in celebrations of all kinds — and often, those occasions are accompanied by delicious cocktails.
 But when things get too festive, the hangover — or hangxiety — that follows… not so fun.

-That's why we've gathered these drink recipes, which pack all the amazing winter flavors you love sans the alcohol so you can imbibe as much as your heart desires.
+That's why we've gathered the recipes for five delicious winter mocktails, which pack all the amazing holiday flavors you love sans the alcohol, so you can imbibe as much as your heart desires.
 Cheers!

 Credit: Zero Proof